The 2018 judging panel

-Nigel Guenole is the Convening Judge in 2017, returning again for the fourth year because, he says, “It’s an honour to be associated with the awards.”
+Nigel Guenole is returning as Convening Judge for 2018, because, he says, “It’s an honour to be associated with the awards.”
 Nigel is a senior lecturer in management at Goldsmiths, University of London, and an executive consultant at IBM where he leads the team of psychologists training IBM’s Watson in behavioural science for cognitive computing in Human Resources.
-His new book “The Power of the People” on building workforce analytics capability (written with Jonathan Ferrar and Sheri Feinzig) is published this year.
+His new book “The Power of the People” on building workforce analytics capability (written with Jonathan Ferrar and Sheri Feinzig) was published last year.

-Donald Taylor is the Chair of a few organisations including Learning and Performance Institute, Learning Technologies and Conference Learning and Skilled Group.
+Donald H Taylor is the Chair of a few organisations including Learning and Performance Institute, Learning Technologies Conference and the Learning and Skills Group.
 His expertise include skills management, human capital management, learning technologies, conference organisation, and public speaking.
 For over a decade, Donald has also been an editor of the Inside Learning Technologies Magazine.
-He has been a member of the SFIA Council and in 2007 also received the Colin Corder Award – an award for outstanding contribution to IT training from the UK's Institute of IT Training.
-Donald was the highest rated e-learning influencer of 'Mover and Shaker' in UK e-learning industry in 2010, 2011, 2012 and 2013 according to Bob Little Press and Public Relations.
+He has an honorary doctorate from London’s Middlesex University in recognition of services to his field, and in 2007 also received the Colin Corder Award –for outstanding contribution to IT training from the UK's Institute of IT Training.

 Ian Bushnell is the former Chair of the British Psychological Society’s Division of Occupational Psychology.
 He works as a senior lecturer at the University of Glasgow where his main areas of interest are in the application of psychology to Employability and Leadership, with a particular interest in Psychopathy and Leadership.
 He has a PhD from University of Cambridge and has held Academic roles in the University of Strathclyde and the University of Liverpool.